nicolasaws1/nicolasaws1/README.md

     <span>Nicolas Witzel</span>
 </h1>

 <p align="justify"><b>Machine Learning Engineer</b> with a passion for AI.
-Graduated in <b>Data Scientist</b>, and constantly improving skills in Machine Learning and Data Engineering.
+Student pursuing a degree in Data Science <b>Data Scientist</b>, and constantly improving skills in Machine Learning and Data Engineering.
 <br>
  Currently working on data-driven projects and eager to learn new technologies.
 In my spare time, I enjoy reading AI news, learning German, and exploring the world of programming.</p>
 <!--